edo-lucio/blockchain-brawler-bot/README.md

 # Good to go !
 I will appreciate any comments and critiques.

 Tips are also well regarded !
-You can send them to cwtba.wam
+You can send them to c2rc.wam

 Thanks !